 To give you a few examples of what you could say, I’ve chosen three-speed, multi-format support, and inbuilt libraries.

 Since there is a minimal amount of networks processing the data, the Spark engine can achieve amazing speeds, especially when compared with Hadoop.
-On a side note, speed is super important if what you’re revising are Spark streaming interview questions.

 In addition to that, Spark supports plenty of data sources (since it uses SparkSQL to integrate them) and has a great variety of different, default libraries that Big Data developers can utilize and use.